 - To make the students acquainted with the process of knowledge Organization. - To train students about the tools and techniques of knowledge Organization. - To develop acquaintance with the Ontologies and folksonomies

 Unit 1: Universe of Knowledge

-- Concept, Meaning and Definitions
+- Knowledge Organization : Meaning, Definitions, Need, Purpose and Functions

 - Types of Knowledge

-- Attributes of Universe of knowledge
+- Attributes of Universe of knowledge, Mapping of Knowledge

 - Universe of subjects and its structure

 - Modes of formation of subjects

-- Knowledge Organization : meaning, need, purpose and functions

 Unit 2: Library Classification